47degrees/fp-with-arrow-videos/Functor.md

 ^ Another behavior provided by Functor is the lift combinator.
 ^ Lift is able to lift a function to the functor context.
-^ So you pass a function from A to B, and lift will return a funcion from F of A to F of B. You can store that lifted function into a variable, and use it later on.
+^ So you pass a function from A to B, and lift will return a function from F of A to F of B. You can store that lifted function into a variable, and use it later on.
 ^ Once you have your function lifted to the given context, you can apply it over any values wrapped over the same context, like we're doing here.
 ^ We've chosen Option here as the F context.